pavanakarthik12/Thera-link/README.md

 - Medication dose logging
 - AI-powered motivational feedback
 - Risk prediction using ML
-- Doctor dashboard (HTML test interface)
+- Doctor dashboard (for medical professionals)
 - Patient dashboard (for patients to track their medications)

 ## Setup